Most oppose NYC plan to curb sugary drinks: poll

-WASHINGTON, June 8 (Reuters) - Most Americans oppose New York City's plan to limit the serving size of sugary drinks and don't see it helping the fight against obesity, yet even more say they would switch to lower-calorie beverages or consume less as a result, according to a nationwide American Mosaic Reuters/Ipsos poll.
+WASHINGTON (Reuters) - Most Americans oppose New York City's plan to limit the serving size of sugary drinks and don't see it helping the fight against obesity, according to a nationwide Reuters/Ipsos poll.

-New York Mayor Michael Bloomberg unveiled a plan last week to limit single servings of full-calorie sodas, sports drinks and other beverages to no more than 16 ounces at restaurants, movie theaters and other public venues.
+New York Mayor Michael Bloomberg proposed limiting single servings of full-calorie sodas, sports drinks and other beverages to no more than 16 ounces at restaurants, movie theaters and other public venues.
 The move, aimed at curbing behaviors that contribute to the nation's obesity epidemic, ignited fierce criticism from the beverage industry.

 More than 70 percent of the nearly 1,000 U.S. adults polled online also said they did not think the proposed rule would affect obesity rates.
 About 30 percent disagreed, saying it could help curb obesity and lower healthcare costs.
 For a graphic, see: link.reuters.com/nes68s

-Fewer than one-third of respondents said they would buy additional servings to compensate for a such a ban, according to the online survey.
+Fewer than a third of respondents said they would buy extra servings to compensate for a such a ban, the survey showed.

 The proposal has opened a new front in the nation's battle of the bulge at a time when two-thirds of the U.S. population is either overweight or obese.
 Public health experts and government officials are particularly worried about rising obesity rates among children.